A-Safi/A-Safi/README.md

 - Highly Experienced in MATLAB and Arduino Programming
 - English as a Second Language
 - Capable of Designing Electrical Circuits and Applying Control Theories in Real Life.
-- Currently working on my Python Language Programming
+- Currently working on my Python Language Programming Skills
 - You Can E-mail Me at Ali.safi.eng@gmail.com